Twitter CEO Dorsey's criticism of company refreshing, analysts say

-SAN FRANCISCO (Reuters) - Critics have long lamented that Twitter Inc is difficult to use and has had trouble defining itself, which is why it has not expanded its audience.
+SAN FRANCISCO, July 28 (Reuters) - Critics have long lamented that Twitter Inc is difficult to use and has had trouble defining itself, which is why it has not expanded its audience.

 Add interim chief executive Jack Dorsey and Chief Financial Officer Anthony Noto to the list of critics.